 “It’s a staple of almost every family growing up,” said Mike Eckert, Brand Marketing Manager for Sahlen’s.
 “Summertime at the baseball diamond, family gatherings in backyards and grilling out.
 It’s really a time-honored tradition.
 It’s one of the foods you remember as a kid and that sticks with you.
 It’s a memory and a feeling that is passed down from generation to generation.”

 It’s a tradition that’s been passed down on the production side as well.
 Joseph Sahlen founded the company in 1869 when Buffalo was a boomtown and tens of thousands of hungry new residents and proximity to the Erie Canal and railroads made starting a business here a no-brainer.
-Sahlen located his business on Buffalo’s East Side near the rail lines that gave him easy access to the farms and livestock that provided the ingredients for his sausages, hot dogs and bologna.
+Sahlen located his business in East Buffalo near the rail lines that gave him easy access to the farms and livestock that provided the ingredients for his sausages, hot dogs and bologna.

 Remarkably, that little start-up dating from the time Ulysses S. Grant was President of the United States is still in business on the same site and is still owned and operated by the same family – making Sahlen’s one of the oldest hot dog – if not the oldest — manufacturers in the country.
 Of course, Joseph Sahlen probably wouldn’t recognize the expanded storage facilities, modern machinery and loading docks his heirs have added over the years as the family business grew and prospered.